OSHA General Industry Standards 1910.27 – Rope Descent System

 Equipment Requirements

 OSHA specifies that the ropes used in the descent system must be capable of supporting at least five times the maximum intended load.
-Additionally, they must be inspected regularly for any signs of wear, damage, or deterioration.
-There are also certain guidelines for Connectors and Hardware such as they should be corrosion-resistant and capable of withstanding the environmental conditions to which they are exposed.
+Additionally, they must be inspected regularly for any signs of wear, damage, or deterioration to comply with rope access safety requirements.
+Specific guidelines also apply to connectors and hardware, such as being corrosion-resistant and capable of withstanding the environmental conditions to which they are exposed.

 Descent Devices

 OSHA mandates the use of descent devices that allow for a controlled descent.
-These devices must be capable of stopping a falling worker within a specific distance to prevent injury.
+These devices must stop a falling worker within a specific distance to prevent injury.
 Descent devices should be compatible with the ropes used in the system and undergo regular inspections to ensure proper functioning.

 Emergency Procedures